aurielfournier/CV/Auriel_Fournier_CV.md

 1 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H.
 2013  Phenology, Habitat Use and Co-Occurrence of Fall Migrating Yellow Rails in Missouri. *Yellow Rail Virtual Symposium* USFWS

+2014 **Fournier, A.M.V.,** Krementz, D.G.
+2014  The Response of Fall Migrating Sora to Wetland Management. *Arkansas State Chapter of the Wildlife Society Spring Meeting*- AR
 --->

 2018 Ray, J. D., K. C. Fraser, **A. Fournier**, and A. Shave.
 2018.
 Selection of island habitat by a Texas population of purple martin during the non-breeding season.
 54rd TX Chapt.
 Wildl.
 Soc.
 Dallas, TX.